Shinigami: The Gods of Death in Japanese Culture

 Shinigami in Naruto

-In Naruto , Shinigami appear as white-haired ghosts dressed in kimonos, often armed with a katana.
-They are summoned during a forbidden technique called "The Imprisonment of the Dead", where they serve as formidable allies to seal souls.
+In Naruto , Shinigami appear as white-haired ghosts dressed in kimonos, often wielding katanas.
+They are used in a forbidden technique called "The Imprisonment of the Dead," where they serve as formidable allies to seal souls.

 Shinigami in Dragon Ball